Response bias occurs when respondents deliberately give false responses.

 Satisficing is a term referring to the degree to which a respondent processes the survey item.
 Some may quickly respond and others may think carefully about the item.

 Commonly misreported topics in surveys include abilities and skills, personality characteristics, sexual behavior, religion and spirituality, income, and unlawful behavior.

 Response bias is difficult to eliminate.

-If you are a counselor, you may find this book helpful.
+If you are a counselor or psychotherapist, you may find this book helpful.
 It is also available on AMAZON.